Three-handle shower faucet

 Plumbing Pro Tips

-If a diverter valve sticks, if water flow is weak, or if water runs out of the tub spout when the flow is directed to the showerhead, the diverter needs to be repaired or replaced.
+If a diverter valve sticks, if the water flow is weak, or if water runs out of the tub spout when the flow is directed to the showerhead, the diverter needs to be repaired or replaced.
 Most diverter valves are similar to either compression or cartridge faucet valves.
-Compression-type diverters can be repaired, but cartridge types should be replaced..
+Compression-type diverters can be repaired, but cartridge types should be replaced.

 Two-handle and single-handle types use a gate diverter that is operated by a pull lever or knob on the tub spout.
 Although gate diverters rarely need repair, the lever occasionally may break, come loose, or refuse to stay in the UP position.
 To repair a gate diverter set in a tub spout, replace the entire spout.